dnsge/gin-standard-api/README.md

 {
-  "status": 403, // HTTP status code, required "error": "Forbidden", // Generic error message, required "message": "You do not have permission to do that." // Detailed error message, optional.
+  "status": 403, // HTTP status code, required "error": "Forbidden", // Generic error message, required "message": "You do not have permission to do that." // Detailed error message, optional }
-}
 ```